cFischi/cFish/keyboard-shortcut-workflow.md

 - Prevents long path issues through selective adding
 - Prompts for commit messages without complex commands
 - Shows clear success/failure indicators
+- Provides helpful diagnostics when there are no changes to commit
 - Reminds user to sync other machines

 ### Next steps: